englercj/node-esl/README.md

 npm install git+https://github.patlive.local/Chad-Engler/node-esl.git
 ```

-This package is not published to the public registry so far.
+This package is not published to the public registry, yet.

 ### Usage